Dynamics of quantum coherence in many-body localized systems: Quantum coherence in disordered fermion chain

 From the above discussion, it is evident that in finite systems, quantum coherence reaches a saturation value in the MBL phase after undergoing the period of logarithmic growth (or power-law decay).
 Subsequently, we investigate the correlation between the saturation values of quantum coherence and system size.
-Considering that a relatively small disorder strength and a relatively large interaction strength promote coherence into saturation, we set the parameters as $\delta h=6$ and $\Delta=1$.
-Figure.\ref{Coh-N:fig} (a) and (b) show the results of local coherence for $n=2$ and total coherence for the whole system, respectively.
-The findings demonstrate that larger system sizes $N$ require more time to enter into the saturated state.
+Considering that a relatively small disorder strength and a relatively large interaction strength facilitate more rapid saturation of coherence, we set the parameters as $\delta h=6$ and $\Delta=1$.
+Fig.~\ref{Coh-N:fig} (a) and (b) show the results of local coherence for $n=2$ and total coherence for the whole system, respectively.
+These results indicate that the time $t_{sat}$ at which the coherence saturates is consistent with the scaling $\log_{10} t_{sat}\sim N$.
 In addition, for $2$-site local coherence, its saturation value decreases with increasing $N$.
 In fact, the total coherence will increase in content with larger system sizes.
-However, we use the normalized $l_1$ norm of coherence by the maximally coherent state, therefore total coherence $\langle Coh(\rho_N) \rangle$ represents the ``coherence level''.
+However, we use the normalized $l_1$ norm of coherence by the maximally coherent state, therefore total coherence $\langle C_{l_1}^N(\rho_N) \rangle$ represents the ``coherence level''.
 The results reveal that as $N$ increases, there is a decrease in the saturation value of ``coherence level''.
 In insets, the relationship between the saturation value and the size of the system is shown, and in both cases the saturation value is inversely proportional to the system size $N$.
-Additionally, we present results for $\Delta=0.5$ and $\Delta=2$ which also exhibit an inverse proportionality to volume.
+Additionally, we present results for $\Delta=0.5$ and $\Delta=2$ in insets of Fig.~\ref{Coh-N:fig} (a) and (b), which also exhibit that the saturation value is inversely proportional to $N$.
 Based on our observation that larger $N$ requires more time to reach saturation state, it can be anticipated that such change (logarithmic growth or power-law decay) remains unbounded in infinite systems.